chalatz/excursions/pages/tours/family-tours.md

 ### BEE MUSEUM

 Next stop is the **"Bee Museum"** Here you can see the life circle of the bees and their caste system in transparent hives and learn everything about the honey.
-You can have a free honey tasting and the "melekounia" (traditional snack) They also have different types of honey products as cosmetics
+You can have a free honey tasting and the "melekounia" (traditional snack) They also have different types of honey products as cosmetics.

 ### BACK TO THE SHIP (or to the STARTING POINT)